35 Idioms About Secrets

 • Want the inside scoop?
 Ask Jake.

-Other ways to say: Secret info, behind-the-scenes
+Other ways to say: Secret info, behind-the-scenes, inside info

 26. Secret’s out

-Meaning: The hidden thing is now known
+Meaning: The hidden thing is now known by others.
+It’s used when something that was private is no longer a secret.

-Example Sentence:
+Example Sentences:

 • The secret’s out about the baby.